alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 - **Metadata for each inactive snipe**

   - **% total in snipe**
-  The amount of token supply that was originally purchased with the snipe.
+  The amount of token supply that was initially bought with the snipe.
 There may be multiple values to fetch, depending on the total # of inactive snipers.
   **Example Output:** `0.6`

    - **Timestamp of snipe**